 Recommendations

-Management actions that are recommended, which could be undertaken to improve water quality in the wider catchment, as well as the Reserve, include (Robin, are you able to put this in context by commenting on what has, and is being done, in the Ararira/LII catchment (e.g. the work being done by Living Water)):
+Management actions that are recommended, which could be undertaken to improve water quality in the wider catchment, as well as the Reserve, include :

 Working with landowners of upstream properties to complete fencing of the Ararira/LII River and drains to keep stock out and maintain a vegetated riparian buffer.

-Encouraging further planting along the riparian margins of inflowing drains and waterways to establish provide buffers between the adjacent farm land and the waterways (planting could be undertaken by volunteer groups and paid for by biodiversity funding).
+Encouraging further planting along the riparian margins of inflowing drains and waterways to establish buffers between the adjacent farm land and the waterways (planting could be undertaken by volunteer groups and paid for by biodiversity funding).

-Encouraging more landowners to prepare farm management plans to reduce nutrient and sediment inputs and discharges of contaminants into waterways.
+Encouraging more landowners to prepare farm environment plans to reduce nutrient and sediment inputs and discharges of contaminants into waterways.

 Use drain maintenance methods that minimise disturbance of sediments.